UbuntuUbuntu Based

 • It’s recommended that you use a fresh OS install to prevent any potential issues.

-• An active internet connection.
-You’ll need an internet connection to download the necessary packages and dependencies for Microsoft Edge.
+• An active internet connection is necessary to download the required packages and dependencies.

 • SSH access to the server (or just open Terminal if you’re on a desktop).